cyberjalen/portfolio/_portfolio/GenAI Security Trends Presentation.md

 ---
-title: "002 AWS Secure Environment"
+title: "001 GenAI Security Trends Presentation"
 excerpt: "A secure and scalable cloud environemnt using Amazon Web Services (AWS).
 The goal is to ensure the resources deployed are well-architected, isolated, and protected against potential security threats, 2025."
 collection: portfolio
 ---